Timor-Leste Defence Force: Force development plans

 The repercussions of the 2006 crisis lasted for several years.
 On 11 February 2008, a group of rebels led by Alfredo Reinado attempted to kill or kidnap President Ramos-Horta and Prime Minister Gusmão.
 Although Ramos-Horta and one of his guards were badly wounded, these attacks were not successful and Reinado and another rebel were killed.
 A joint F-FDTL and PNTL command was established to pursue the surviving rebels and the military and police demonstrated a high degree of co-operation during this operation.
 The joint command was disbanded on 19 June 2008.
 While the joint command contributed to the surrender of many of Reinado's associates, it has been alleged that members of this unit committed human rights violations.
 More broadly, the shock caused by the attack on Ramos-Horta and Gusmão led to lasting improvements in cooperation between the F-FDTL and PNTL.
 In June 2008 the Government offered to provide financial compensation to the petitioners who wished to return to civilian life.
 This offer was accepted, and all the petitioners returned to their homes by August that year.

 In May 2009, the F-FDTL accepted its first intake of recruits since the 2006 crisis.
-While the regional diversity of the 579 new recruits was generally much greater than that of the pre-crisis intakes, 60.3 percent of officer candidates were from the country's eastern districts.
+While the regional diversity of the 579 new recruits was generally much greater than that of the pre-crisis intakes, 60.3 per cent of officer candidates were from the country's eastern districts.
 From 2009 the F-FDTL established platoon-sized outposts to support the PNTL border police in the Bobonaro and Cova Lima border districts, and it has increasingly been deployed to undertake internal security tasks.
 From February to August 2010, 200 members of the F-FDTL were deployed to support PNTL operations against "Ninja" gangs.
 These troops undertook community engagement tasks, and were unarmed and not closely integrated with the PNTL efforts.

 In 2011 the F-FDTL was still under-strength and yet to reform its training and discipline standards.
 Tensions within the F-FDTL also continued to threaten the stability of the force.
 However, the East Timorese government placed a high priority on re-establishing the F-FDTL and developing it into a force capable of defending the country.
 In 2012 the Government authorised an expansion of the F-FDTL to 3,600 personnel by 2020, of whom approximately one quarter will be members of the Naval Component.
 The 2016 edition of the International Institute for Strategic Studies' (IISS) publication The Military Balance stated that the F-FDTL was "only capable of internal and border-security roles".